ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustc/proxy-targets.rst

       loop {}
    }

-We can build a library for a bare-metal target (:ref:`thumbv7em-none-eabihf`) by running:
+We can build for a bare-metal target (:ref:`thumbv7em-none-eabihf`) by running:

 .. code-block::

-   rustc --target thumbv7em-none-eabihf src/lib.rs --crate-type lib
+   rustc --target thumbv7em-none-eabihf src/thing.rs --out-dir artifacts

-We can build an executable for the equivalent proxy target by running:
+We can build for the equivalent proxy target, with instrumentation, by running:

 .. code-block::

-   rustc --target thumbv7em-ferrocenecoretest-eabihf src/lib.rs
+   rustc --target thumbv7em-ferrocenecoretest-eabihf src/thing.rs --out-dir artifacts -C instrument-coverage